boxen/our-boxen/README.md

     # include the java module referenced in my Puppetfile with the line
     # github "java",     "1.6.0"
     include java

+### Updating modules

+* To check for modules updates defined in your `Puppetfile`, run `bundle exec librarian-puppet outdated`.
+You'll probably need a Github API Token [see above](#github-api-token) to avoid Github's API rate limits.
+* Note the version number refers to a repo tag
+* Update your Puppetfile with the newer version and run `boxen` to install the new version.

 ### Hiera